websanco/liferay-learn/docs/analytics-cloud/latest/en/touchpoints/sites-dashboard.md

 **Engagement:** A proprietary metric that Analytics Cloud calculates to determine how engaged a visitor is with your Site.
 This is derived from session duration, pages visited, scroll depth, time on page, and more.

 Clicking each metric changes the visualization in the panel to display the selected metric.
 The data can be filtered by ranges of time: Last 24 hours, Last 7 days, Last 30 days, Last 90 days.
 Click *More Preset Periods* to reveal additional time ranges.
-Click *Custom Range* to select a start date and end date.
+Click *Custom Range* to filter by a start date and end date of your choice.

 ### Top Pages